liuzihe02/liuzihe02.github.io/content/posts/dft-fft.md

 ---
-bibliography:
-  - references.bib
-date: 7 March 2025
+date: 2025-03-07T17:05:08.000Z
 nocite: "[@*]"
-title: Investigating the Discrete Fourier Transform and Fast Fourier Transform
+title: The Discrete Fourier Transform and Fast Fourier Transform
 ---

-# Outline
+---

-We analyze the theoretical properties of both the _Discrete Fourier Transform_ (DFT) and the optimized _Fast Fourier Transform_ (FFT), and estimate their algorithmic complexity.
-Following Objective 6 in Experiment A4 Lab of Part 1B Integrated Coursework, we implement both the DFT and FFT in `MATLAB`, thereafter measuring their algorithmic complexity in the context of processing signal response to vibrations.
+We analyze [^1] the theoretical properties of both the _Discrete Fourier Transform_ (DFT) and the optimized _Fast Fourier Transform_ (FFT), and estimate their algorithmic complexity.
-We also investigate the effect of windowing functions on the accuracy of the frequency analysis using DFT.

 # Discrete Fourier Transform